James Family Archives

 John Evelyn visited Ipswich prison on the 8 July 1656:

-I had the curiosity to visit some Quakers here in prison; a new fanatic sect, of dangerous principles, who show no respect to any man, magistrate, or other, and seem a melancholy, proud sort of people, and exceedingly ignorant.”
+“I had the curiosity to visit some Quakers here in prison; a new fanatic sect, of dangerous principles, who show no respect to any man, magistrate, or other, and seem a melancholy, proud sort of people, and exceedingly ignorant.”

 In 1656, Goley Morris of Lower Cilgu, Llanyre, gave a small parcel of land for burials; it is thought the site was abandoned after local Quakers emigrated to Pennsylvania.

 There is no lease or conveyance.
 A document of 1785 stated:

-The Burial Ground in Llanyre, being gift of Goley Morris to friends, but no writing appears, which hath been in possession of friends time immemorial.”
+“The Burial Ground in Llanyre, being gift of Goley Morris to friends, but no writing appears, which hath been in possession of friends time immemorial.”

 Another document dated 1893 states: